AdaCore/gnatstudio/docs/users_guide/editing.rst

 Menu Items
 ==========

-The main menus that give access to extended functionalities related to source editing are described in this section.
+The main menus that give access to extended functionality related to source editing are described in this section.

 .. _The_File_Menu: